-Slide 8 Life in the ocean vs life in a pool
+Slide 9 Life in the ocean vs life in a pool

-To better understand captivity let's compare a dolphin's life in the wild to life in captivity, by looking at each aspect of its life.

-To do this we will focus on bottlenose dolphins and orcas.
+To better understand captivity let's compare a dolphin's life in the wild to life in captivity, by looking at each aspect of a dolphin's life.
+In this lesson we will focus on bottlenose dolphins and orcas.

-Slide 9 Capturing dolphins
+Slide 10 Capturing dolphins